 What materials can be used with jewelry laser engraving?

-A jewelry laser engraving machine can work with a multitude of common materials used in jewelry – gold, silver, platinum, brass, or any kind of alloy.
+A jewelry laser engraving machine can work with a multitude of common metals used in jewelry – gold, silver, platinum, brass, or any kind of alloy.
 It can also be used for less traditional materials such as tungsten carbide, titanium, or palladium.
 There is a very long list of possible applications of laser engraving including rings, bracelets, lockets, watches, spectacles, eyeglass cases, earrings, belt buckles, and keychains.

 Laser etching hallmarks